paragoner1/crisis-companion/PRESENTATION.md

 **Q: How do you validate demand?**
 A: Emergency response is a universal need.
 We're targeting the $236B emergency services market with a mobile-first solution.

+### **Strategic Questions**
+**Q: Why should this be a default app on Solana Mobile?**
+A: Crisis Companion gives Solana Mobile a unique competitive advantage - no other platform offers built-in life-saving technology.
+It positions Solana as the "safety-first" mobile platform.

+**Q: How does this differentiate from competitors?**
+A: While Apple and Samsung focus on apps and games, Solana Mobile prioritizes user safety.
+"The only mobile device that can save your life" is a powerful differentiator.

 ---